onehilltech/ember-cli-mdc/packages/mdc-fab/README.md

 Fab
 -----------

-The `Fab` mixin allow you to convert any component into a floating action button.
+The `Fab` mixin allows you to convert any component into a floating action button.

 ```javascript
 import Fab from 'ember-cli-mdc-fab';